 Japanese Turmeric Root Tea

-Less of a Japanese Tea per se, and more of a Tea immensely popular in Japan, Turmeric Tea is a herbal infusion of unparalleled taste and health benefits.
+Less of a Japanese Tea per se, and more of a Tea immensely popular in Japan, Turmeric Tea is a herbal infusion of unparalleled taste with the amazing Health Benefits of Turmeric Tea.
 It is known as “the spice of life” for more than one reason, but on the Japanese island of Okinawa, in particular, the nickname takes on a literal meaning.

 Spices are not as closely associated with Japanese culture as they are in, say, Indian culture; however, turmeric reached Okinawa many hundreds of years ago, and since then, has grown in great abundance across the 70 miles long and average 7 miles wide island.